lugatuic/lug-docs/rfc0000-lug-constitution.md

 ### <a name="Objective"></a> Objective

-The objective of this organization is to promote the understanding of and participation in the open source software community.
+The objective of this organization is to promote the understanding of and participation in the open source community.

 ## <a name="Membership"></a> Membership